Guided Walks Programme - Summer 2024

 The Rolle Canal & Northern Devon Waterways Society are once again putting on a series of monthly walks throughout the Summer and we invite the public to join us in discovering the history of the canal and other transport links between Great Torrington and the Torridge estuary.

-Sunday 12th May ANNERY KILN TO RIDD INCLINED PLANE - Walk Leader: Tony Nicholls
+Sunday 12th May ANNERY KILN TO RIDD INCLINED PLANE - Walk Leader: Tony Nicholls * WALK COMPLETED SUCCESSFULLY *

 Starting from Annery Kiln by Halfpenny Bridge on the Bideford to Weare Giffard road, see the site where tub-boats were hauled up an incline from the river level to the canal summit level.
 Part of the underground water-wheel chamber is visible beside the Tarka Trail.
 In spring orchids and other wild flowers abound in the dry canal basin.
 Distance less than 2 miles.
 Please note that the route includes 100 metres walking over rough meadow grass which may be wet after rain.
 Meet at 2:30 pm on Sunday 12th May at Annery Kiln.

-Sunday 9th June ROSEMOOR BASIN, DARKHAM WEIR & LIME KILNS - Walk Leader: Michael Elliott
+Sunday 9th June ROSEMOOR BASIN, DARKHAM WEIR & LIME KILNS - Walk Leader: Michael Elliott * WALK COMPLETED SUCCESSFULLY *

-Saturday 6th July SEA LOCK AND THE CANAL MUSEUM - Walk Leader: Adrian Wills
+Saturday 6th July SEA LOCK AND THE CANAL MUSEUM - Walk Leader: Adrian Wills * WALK COMPLETED SUCCESSFULLY *

 From the temporary car park next to the Annery Lime-kilns walk along the canal to Sea Lock.
 This is an opportunity to see the restoration work on the lock where in the nineteenth century river barges could enter the canal basin from the tidal Torridge estuary.
-A specially constructed traditional canal-side building houses an archive of photographs and canal artifacts.
+A specially constructed traditional canal-side building houses an archive of photographs and canal artefacts.
 Distance less than 2 miles.
 Meet at 2:30pm on Saturday 6th July at Annery Kiln.

 Sunday 11th August STAPLE VALE / BEAM AQUEDUCT - Walk Leader: Ian Harrison